rbouckaert/DeveloperManual/README.md

 This document is about testing validity of a BEAST method, not the programming aspects (like setting up dependencies, wrapping up files into a package, etc.), which can be found in the [tutorial for writing a BEAST 2 package](http://www.beast2.org/writing-a-beast-2-package) and [writing a package for a tree prior tutorial](https://github.com/BEAST2-Dev/beast-docs/blob/master/CreateNewTreePrior/CreateNewTreePrior.md).

-There are several lLevels of validation:
+There are several levels of validation:

 * the model appears to produce reasonable results on a data set of interest.
 * the model produces more reasonable results on a data set of interest than other models.